fatmeakr/django_admin_customizing/README.md

 And to have staff users you can manually add an staff user , log in and test the staff's permissions.

 A group is created manually in database, called 'staff' that determines the accessibility of staff users.
-This project is minimal one ,so it does not develope programmatically.
+This project is a minimal one ,so it does not develope programmatically.
 But in future, it can.

 And at the end, you can test the APIs via token authentication.